 HEMCO can host all environmentally independent data sets (e.g. source functions) used by the extensions.
-The environmental variables are either provided by the atmospheric model or directly read from file through the HEMCO configuration file.
-Entries in the HEMCO configuration file file are given priority over fields passed down from the atmospheric model, i.e. if the HEMCO configuration file contains an entry for a given environmental variable, this field will be used instead of the field provided by the atmospheric model.
+The environmental variables are either provided by the atmospheric model or directly read from file through the HEMCO configuration file file are given priority over fields passed down from the atmospheric model, i.e. if the HEMCO configuration file contains an entry for a given environmental variable, this field will be used instead of the field provided by the atmospheric model.
 The field name provided in the HEMCO configuration file must exactly match the name of the HEMCO environmental parameter.